 Melanie looked up.
 “Wow.
 What is it?”

-“It’s a chart of the Milky Way.
+“It’s a chart of the Milky Way which is a lot of stars.
 The blue circle is our solar system, where Earth is.
 The red circle is where you are going, a planet named Evac 24.
 The line between them is the route you will take.
 Every day, I will mark how far you have gone so I will know exactly where you are.”

 Melanie brightened up.
 “I’m so glad, Granddad, I don’t want you to be too sad.”

 Jennifer hugged Sheila for the last time and whispered her final goodbyes to her mother.
 She then took her father’s hand as they left the study together and walked to the front door.
 “Are you sure that you won’t change your mind and come with us?” said Jennifer.
-“There is still space for late deciders.
+“There is still space for late deciders, who had qualified for evacuation.
 Many people in your position have chosen to go, you know.”

 “No, Jennifer, it wouldn’t be fair on Sheila,” said Anthony.
 “I know she doesn’t really know where she is, but that doesn’t make any difference.
 I want to stay here with her.”